JuliaYa/udemy_js_weird_parts/Context and enviroment/notes.md

 This means is that before your code begins to be executed line by line the JS engine has already set aside memory space for the variables and functions that you've created in that entire code.
 So when the code begins to execute line by line, it can access them.

 Functions will place to memory as entire block but for variables memory will be reserved without saving it's value.
-If we use variable before assignment it's value will be ```undefined```.
+If we use variable before assignment it's value will be `undefined`.
 And we get error if use variable without declaration.

 ### Execution phase

-A moment where it actually executes your code line by line, that's when these kind of assigments are set, where variables equals something.
+A moment where it actually executes your code line by line, that's when these kind of assignments are set, where variables equals something.
 All variables in JS are initially set to undefined, and functions are sitting in memory in their entirety.
 That's why it's a bad idea to rely on hoisting in any way.
 Just use variables and functions after declaration.